rwberendsen/eldiem/README.md

 to prevent conflicts and inconsistent data.
 Another option could be to use GitOps ideas and require merge request reviews for every change; blocking pipelines potentially, and risking data loss.

+## Related work

+As noted, projects like Iceberg, Hudi, and Delta Lake represent vast innovation efforts in the analytics space.
+How can we relate them to the definitions and ideas expressed above?

+### Iceberg

+Iceberg tables come with advanced concepts and with deep integrations with a wide variety of compute engines.
+Their scope far exceeds managing schemas of tables.
+Indeed, the aims of Iceberg tables include bringing ACID properties to table updates when tables are stored as files (e.g., Parquet or ORC) on distributed file storage.
+ACID properties are limited to individual tables, however, unlike transactions in more traditional RDBMSes like PostgresDB, where serializable isolation between transactions can span many statements manipulating many tables.

+Iceberg is well suited for compute platforms that separate storage from compute, such as Spark, but also Snowflake.
+The Iceberg spec details a very rich metadata format for rows, partitions, tables, snapshots, and so on.
+Compute engines like Spark have developed Iceberg compatible libraries that use Iceberg metadata for essential activities such as creating query plans.
+Also, they can use Iceberg catalogs to manage metadata of tables.

+Iceberg comes with a rich set of data types, and normative mappings between that type system and type systems used in Parquet, ORC, JSON, etcetera.

+Iceberg tables support evolution, and the exact operations supported are carefully defined such that existing data can never be destroyed.
+In fact, only backward compatible schema changes are allowed.
+The reason is that the schema that is being evolved is indeed the schema of the table holding the data.
+It is the schema of the data store.
+By using the rich metadata stored even for each row, such as the commit snapshot id that last updated a row, we may be able to find the schema id and the schema definition of the table at the time that particular row was written.
+But Iceberg does not address managing the schema of the data that was written.
+So its scope is far wider than our proposal here on the one hand, on the other hand, it does not cover our proposal completely.
+Also, our proposal seems more technology agnostic, given the deep integrations between Iceberg and execution engines.
+This is not a good or a bad thing either way.
+These deep integrations are also a sign of the huge success of the Iceberg format.

+In our proposal above, we also allow forward compatible schema changes.
+However, this is because we are primarily interested in the schema of the data that is being inserted in a table; not in the schema of the containing table itself.
+Of course, also in our proposal, physical table schemas can only be updated in a non-destructive manner.
+One small difference between Iceberg and our proposal here is that we would not allow re-using a column name after it has been deleted;
+most definitely not when that new column has a different type.
+In Iceberg this is possible because internally, columns are identified by globally unique identifiers.
+But, consumers use column names when they query tables.
+If they refer to a re-used name, I can only imagine that it would be hard to retrieve historical data for previously existing columns that carried the same name.
+If in our proposal, a schema registry for a logical data model would be configured in such a way that bringing back to life a deleted column is allowed, then, a query using it would also bring back historical data for that column, from previous life cycles.
+This would be possible because the data would have the same type (possiblly demoted or promoted, but still).